 RESEARCH & EVALUATION

-The Rock and Water Programme has proved universally effective in an extensive range of settings and environments supporting social and emotional development of children, young people and adults.
+Rock and Water has been delivered in an extensive range of settings and environments to support the social and emotional development of children, young people and adults.
+Evaluations at the bottom of this page include:

 Researchers examined the changes in social safety (bullying and being bullied), feelings of competence (self-regulation, global self-esteem, and social acceptance effectiveness), and depressive feelings.